-Newcomers to retirement often struggle to fill the endless amount of free time they’re suddenly confronted with.
-Thanks to the Internet, retirees today have a bottomless resource for new hobbies to tackle the endless free time.
+As they reach a new chapter in their lives, active adults sometimes struggle to fill the endless amount of free time that comes with retirement.
+But thanks to the internet, retirees today have a bottomless resource for new hobbies and newfound interests.
 Best of all?
 A lot of these resources are free.

-Have gaps in the family tree or wondering if that fantastical story about your ancestors is true?
+Do you have gaps in your family tree or are you wondering if that fantastical story about your ancestors is true?
 Genealogy can help you solve these mysteries.
-There are many online resources to help you start like BillionGraves.
-The Library of Congress’ archives makes it easy for you to search for family members throughout history.
-Although Ancestry.com is the best known genealogy resource, there are free alternatives out there like USGenWeb.
+There are many online resources to help you start, such as BillionGraves, and The Library of Congress’ archives can make it easy for you to search for family members throughout history.
+Although Ancestry.com is the best-known genealogy resource, there are free alternatives out there like USGenWeb.

-Coding is another great hobby for retirees where plentiful online resources exist (probably because a great exercise in coding is to create a website about coding).
-It’s one of the few hobbies that you can pick up and master completely free, yet is one of the easiest hobbies to monetize.
-Check out Codeacademy then test your skills with Free Code Camp where you’ll not only learn more about your new hobby, but you’ll be helping non-profits with their coding needs.
+Coding is another great hobby for retirees, and there are plenty of online resources for learning how to do it.
+It’s one of the few hobbies that you can pick up and master completely for free, yet it's one of the easiest hobbies to monetize.
+Check out Codeacademy, then test your skills with Free Code Camp where you’ll not only learn more about your new hobby, but you’ll be helping non-profits with their coding needs.